Christina5P/Mindful-Rise/README.md

 <details><summary>Sign Up/Sign In</summary>

-I have a register section from Django allauth, there you can register with a username and password.
+The register section, powered by Django Allauth, allows users to register with a username and password.
-The sign up button is styled with MDB.
+The sign-up button is styled with MDB.

 ![Screenshot of register](static/img_readme/register.png)